mishadehterenok/UniversityTimetable/README.md

 - Initially the database is empty and you can fill it by executing the method of the 'DataImporter' utility class.
 - The structure of links in the database is presented in 'DBUniversityStructure.png'
 - For the entity model in the application, see 'EntityModel.png'
-- Еhe result of the program is shown in the screenshot 'ResultOfApplicationWork.jpeg'
+- The result of the program is shown in the screenshot 'ResultOfApplicationWork.jpeg'